Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Logging/ILog.md

 ### IndentSize

-Gets or sets the size of the indent.The default value is`2`.
+Gets or sets the size of the indent.
+The default value is`2`.

 #### Exceptions